Discord-Bot-Builder/Docs/faq/blocks.md

   </details>

-  To improve Performance you should only use Default packages and if you need another try to use a minimal libary of this function.
+  To improve Performance you should only use default Packages and if you need another, try to use a minimal libary of this function.

 </details>